Role of Nottingham effect in the heat transfer in extreme near-field regime: Contribution of the different carriers in plane--plane configuration

-similar to Eqs.~\eqref{eq:flux_ph} and \eqref{eq:flux_rad} for phonons and photons, respectively, where the statistics is now fermionic and the energy in the integrand is replaced by the heat $E-\mu_i$ associated with each reservoir.
-The equations for the electronic heat flux are no longer symmetrical and one has to distinguish the heat fluxes for each media.
-Note that Eq.~\eqref{eq:flux_el} ensures that the total power delivered to the system $\Phi^{(\rm el)}_{1}-\Phi^{(\rm el)}_{2}=JV_{\rm b}$ equals the power supplied by the external generator employed to keep the bias voltage constant.
-At zero bias and equal chemical potentials $\mu_1=\mu_2$, $\Phi^{(\rm el)}_{2}(V_{\rm b}=0)=\Phi^{\rm (el)}_{1}(V_{\rm b}=0)$ as in the usual thermodynamic sense, where the hotter body at $T_1$ tends to let electrons go, cooling down and heating the cooler body at $T_2$.
-Assuming that the emitting body replaces the electrons of energy $E$ with new ones with energy $E_{\rm F}$, the presence of the leads makes the difference for $V_{\rm b}\neq 0$ as $\Phi^{(\rm el)}_{2}(V_{\rm b}) \neq \Phi^{(\rm el)}_{1}(V_{\rm b})$ in general, allowing for situations where the signs are opposite and both bodies would have the tendency to heat up.
-This dependence on both temperature and bias voltage leads to inversion effects.
-In thermoionic applications, the Nottingham effect, where the heat flux changes sign at large temperatures~\cite{xu}, has been explored for refrigeration~\cite{hishinuma}.
-Notice that the electronic heat flux is bounded by $\Phi_{\rm el}^{(\rm max)}=J_{\rm max}E_{\rm F}/3e$.
+Note that Eq.~\eqref{eq:flux_el} ensures that the total power delivered to the system $\Phi^{(\rm el)}_{1}-\Phi^{(\rm el)}_{2}=JV_{\rm b}$ equals the power supplied by the external generator employed to keep the bias voltage constant, for any temperature difference and potential bias.
+In thermionic applications, the Nottingham effect has been explored for refrigeration~\cite{hishinuma}.
+Notice that the electronic heat flux is bounded by $\Phi^{\rm (el)}_{\rm max}=J_{\rm max}E_{\rm F}/3e$.
 This value corresponds to about $4\times10^{15}$ W/m${}^2$ for Au-Au tunneling.\\

 In Fig.~\ref{fig:pp-el-hflux} we compare the absolute value of the heat flux on the hotter medium 1 for different values of the bias voltage and gap distances.